· 14 min read

 The losses due to cybercrime are staggering, with credible estimates running in excess of $600 billion a year, according to a report from the Center for Strategic and International Studies (CSIS) and information security firm McAfee.
 This reflects a sharp increase from a 2014 study which placed global losses at close to $445 billion annually.

 Introduction of the CMMC program is an important part of the Defense Department’s response to rising cybersecurity threats.
-It’s intended as a verification mechanism to make sure that firms working with the DoD implement effective cybersecurity practices to protect CUI.
+It’s intended as a verification mechanism to ensure that firms working with the DoD implement effective cybersecurity practices to protect CUI.

 The DoD planned CMMC as a five-year, phased rollout with CMMC requirements appearing on all contracts with suppliers starting in fiscal year 2026.
 This means that all DoD contractors and their supply chain partners will need to comply in order to bid on future defense contracts.

-The CMMC model includes five levels of cybersecurity practices with NIST SP 800-171 controls serving as the basis for levels 1-3.
-Below is a quick overview of the five CMMC levels:
+The CMMC model includes three levels of cybersecurity practices with NIST SP 800-171 controls serving as the basis.
+Below is a quick overview of the three CMMC levels:

 Securing CUI within the Defense Industrial Base (DIB) is one of the goals of the CMMC program.
 DoD contractors committed to implementing cybersecurity practices and fostering a strong culture of information security consistent with DoD requirements should understand the importance of safeguarding CUI and how it fits within the CMMC process.

-Rhia Dancel is an information security expert at NSF-ISR.
+Rhia Dancel is a CMMC Registered Practioner at NSF-ISR.
 She describes CUI as “information generated by or provided by the government and requires protection and safeguarding measures.
 CUI is a fundamental part of the initial CMMC assessment and is what drives the conversation.”

 “The main CUI categories we see are controlled technical information (CTI) and Proprietary Manufacturer (MFC),” Dancel adds.
 “Blueprints or technical drawings would fall under the CUI category of controlled technical information (CTI).
 Also, manufacturing a part or component based on a technical drawing or spec would fall under the CUI category of MFC.”